joeytwiddle/markdown2presentation/animation_options_in_html5.md

 ## Why?

 - Catches attention
-- Keeps user entertained
+- Keeps users entertained
 - Makes other people nearby curious!
-- Needed for transitions, games
+- Needed for smooth transitions, or games

 ## Why not?

-Some users may experience problems:
+Some users may experience problems with animation:

 - Extra processing
  - May slow down older PCs